 Go ahead and subscribe to recieve 1–2 emails per month.

-There are an endless amount of outdoor activities, special events and daily apres that happen each week in Breckenridge, Colorado.
-How do you decide what activities are a must vs worth a try on day five of your vacation?
-My recommendation is to visit at leave once every year until you’ve tried it all!
-The second best thing?
-This Ultimate Breckenridge Winter Trip Itinerary – filled with tips to save time, money and yourself from a lot of stress.
+There are endless amounts of outdoor activities, special events and daily apres that happen each week in Breckenridge, Colorado.
+So how do you decide what activities are a must-do on your vacation?
+Of course, with hundreds of things to do in Breckenridge in the Winter, you’ll have to come back once a year until you’ve tried them all!
+The next best thing?
+Our Ultimate Breckenridge Winter Trip Itinerary filled with tips to save time, money and stress.

-Finish off your day with a little après (that’s French for post skiing entertainment) at the popular TBAR at the Peak 8 base area, on the deck at the Maggie Restaurant on Peak 9 or one of the many great watering holes in town.
-There is never a shortage of bar stools to pull up to share some mostly true skiing stories.
+Finish off your day with a little Après (that’s French for post skiing entertainment) at the T-Bar or on the deck at the Maggie Restaurant on Peak 9.
+There’re never a shortage of bar stools to pull up to share some (mostly true) skiing stories.

 Day 3: Explore Breckenridge’s hiking trails

 Hiking may seem like a summer activity, but add some snowshoes, Nordic or touring skis, and you’ve got winter hiking at its finest.
 Make your way up some of the most beautiful terrain in Colorado on a guided hike with the Breckenridge Heritage Alliance, snowshoes provided, to learn about the natural environment and the history of Breckenridge.
 Want to embark on your own?
 Rent equipment at one of many local shops specializing in ski and snowshoe rentals, or stop by one of the Nordic centers and explore the town’s extensive network of multi-use trails.
 Whatever you choose, dress in layers, stay hydrated and apply sunscreen so you won’t have to back out early and miss those spectacular views and occasional wildlife sightings!

 Day 4: Check out a Local Event